zopefoundation/grok/doc/tutorial.rst

   means that the virtualenv option is always recommended on Mac OS X, unless you install a separate version of Python.

+  During Grok installation on Linux and Mac OS X various libraries with C-level components are automatically compiled for you.
+On Linux you need to make sure you have the Python development headers installed; on Debian and Ubuntu you they are in the ``python-dev`` package.

   .. _virtualenv: http://pypi.python.org/pypi/virtualenv

   .. _`Using Virtualenv for a clean Grok installation`:  http://grok.zope.org/documentation/how-to/using-virtualenv-for-a-clean-grok-installation